The Cure for the Great Resignation

-The timing is here for a new vision.
+The time is here for a re-imagining of work and the workplace.
 Employee engagement continues to be a perennial focus for organizations and the expectations of the newer generations (now the majority of the workforce) are getting more attention from leaders.
 There is a drive to find more meaning, have more impact and experience more validation for employees who spend the majority of their time at work.

 Paradigms and models that came into being during the Industrial Revolution no longer have a place in modern society.
 That world of work was focused on production and productivity, the outcomes of labor, and not on the experience of those involved in production.
 The proverbial bottom line needs to be re-defined to include a much broader definition of value.
 And all those involved in work pursuits should rightly expect to be involved in activities having purpose, be able to derive greater meaning from what they do and experience an honoring of shared values in how they do what they do.
 No longer should those who work for a living feel dis-engaged, disenfranchised and invalidated.
 These outcomes do not serve the organization, its customers or society at large.